Real regular KP divisors on $\mathtt M$-curves and totally non-negative Grassmannians: Systems of relations on plabic networks and totally non-negative Grassmannians

 \begin{definition}\textbf{Totally non-negative Grassmannian \cite{Pos}.} Let $Mat^{\mbox{ TNN}}_{k,n}$ denote the set of real $k\times n$ matrices of maximal rank $k$ with non--negative maximal minors $\Delta_I (A)$.
 Let $GL_k^+$ be the group of $k\times k$ matrices with positive determinants.
 Then the totally non-negative Grassmannian $\GTNN$ is

 \end{definition}

-In the theory of totally non-negative Grassmannians an important role is played by the positroid stratfication.
+In the theory of totally non-negative Grassmannians an important role is played by the positroid stratification.
 Each cell in this stratification is defined as the intersection of a Gelfand-Serganova stratum \cite{GS,GGMS} with the totally non-negative part of the Grassmannian.
 More precisely: \begin{definition}\textbf{Positroid stratification \cite{Pos}.} Let $\mathcal M$ be a matroid i.e. a collection of $k$-element ordered subsets $I$ in $[n]$, satisfying the exchange axiom (see, for example \cite{GS,GGMS}).
 Then the positroid cell $\S$ is defined as

-A positroid cell is irreducible if, for any $j\in [n]$, there exist $I, J\in \mathcal M$ such that $j\in I$ (absence of isolated boundary sinks) and $j\not\in J$ (absence of isolated boundary sources). \end{definition} The combinatorial classification of all non-empty positroid cells and their rational parametrizations were obtained in \cite{Pos}, \cite{Tal2}.
+A positroid cell is irreducible if, for any $j\in [n]$, there exist $I, J\in \mathcal M$ such that $j\in I$ and $j\not\in J$. \end{definition} The combinatorial classification of all non-empty positroid cells and their rational parametrizations were obtained in \cite{Pos}, \cite{Tal2}.
 In our construction we use the classification of positroid cells via directed planar networks in the disk in \cite{Pos}.
 Irreducible positroid cells play the relevant role in the applications to real regular KP soliton solutions, since they provide the minimal realization of such solutions in totally non--negative Grassmannians \cite{CK, KW2} (see also Section \ref{sec:soliton_theory}).

-In the following we restrict ourselves to \textbf{irreducible positroid cells} $\S$ and we consider planar bicolored directed trivalent perfect graphs in the disk (PBDTP graphs) representing $\S$ which satisfy the following additional assumption (Item \ref{cond:sign} in the definition below): for any internal edge $e$ there exists a directed path containing $e$ and starting at a boundary source and ending at a boundary sink.
+In the following we restrict ourselves to \textbf{irreducible positroid cells} $\S$ and we consider planar bicolored directed trivalent perfect graphs in the disk (plabic graphs) representing $\S$.
+Irreducibility of the positroid cell implies that the graph has neither isolated boundary sinks nor isolated boundary sources.
+We assume that the graphs satisfy the following additional assumption (Item \ref{cond:sign} in the definition below): for any internal edge $e$ there exists a directed path containing $e$ and starting at a boundary source and ending at a boundary sink.
 Such assumption is essential to guarantee that amalgamation of the little positive Grassmannians $Gr^{\mbox{ TP}}(1,3)$ and $Gr^{\mbox{ TP}}(2,3)$ preserving the total non--negativity is fully controlled by geometric signatures and that all signatures compatible with the total non--negative property are of geometric type.
+Let us remark that the graph can be reducible.